Panzer III: Armament

 The Panzer III was intended to fight other tanks; in the initial design stage a 50 mm gun was specified.
 However, the infantry at the time were being equipped with the 37 mm PaK 36, and it was thought that, in the interest of standardization, the tanks should carry the same armament.
 As a compromise, the turret ring was made large enough to accommodate a 50 mm gun should a future upgrade be required.
 This single decision later assured the Panzer III a prolonged life in the German Army.

 The Ausf.
 A to early Ausf.
 G were equipped with a 3.7 cm KwK 36 L/45, which proved adequate during the campaigns of 1939 and 1940.
 In response to increasingly better armed and armored opponents, the later Ausf.
 F to Ausf.
 J were upgraded with the 5 cm KwK 38 L/42, and the Ausf.
 J¹ to M with the longer 5 cm KwK 39 L/60 gun.

 By 1942, the Panzer IV was becoming Germany's main medium tank because of its better upgrade potential.
 The Panzer III remained in production as a close support vehicle.
 The Ausf.
 N model mounted a low-velocity 7.5 cm KwK 37 L/24 gun - these guns had originally been fitted to older Panzer IV Ausf A to F1 models and had been placed in storage when those tanks had also been up armed to longer versions of the 75 mm gun.

 All early models up to and including the Ausf.
 G had two 7.92 mm MG 34 machine guns mounted coaxially with the 37 mm main gun and a similar weapon in a hull mount.
 Models from the Ausf.
 F and later, upgraded or built with a 5 or 7.5 cm main gun, had a single coaxial MG 34 and the hull MG34.

 A single experimental Ausf.
 L was fitted with a 75/55mm tapered bore Waffe 0725 cannon.
 The vehicle was designated Panzer III Ausf L mit Waffe 0725.

 Mobility

 The Panzer III Ausf.
-A through D were powered by a 250 PS, 12-cylinder Maybach HL108 TR engine, giving a top speed of 35 km/h.
+A to D were powered by a 250 PS, 12-cylinder Maybach HL108 TR engine, giving a top speed of 35 km/h.
 All later models were powered by the 300 PS, 12-cylinder Maybach HL 120 TRM engine.
 Regulated top speed varied, depending on the transmission and weight, but was around 40 km/h.

 The fuel capacity was 300 L in Ausf A-D, 310 L in Ausf.
 E-G and 320 L in all later models.
 Road range on the main tank was 165 km in Ausf.
 A-J; the heavier later models had a reduced range of 155 km.
 Cross-country range was 95 km in all versions.